 - You may not have an inherited risk for cancer at all.
 The cancer in the family may have been caused by other risk factors.

 - There may be an undiscovered genetic variant in the family.
 Ongoing research may reveal other genes that may be involved in the cause of HDGC syndrome or HLBC for families that have uninformative test results.

 These families are encouraged to remain in contact with their genetic counselors, to update medical history and to be informed of any new genetic tests that may become informative.
 Family members may wish to consider DNA banking, especially for those family members who have a diagnosis of diffuse gastric cancer and/or lobular breast cancer.
 DNA banking is inexpensive and easy to do.
 As research advances in the coming years, the DNA of affected family members will be available for further testing, and may be the key to unlocking the genetic mystery in a family.

 Variant of Uncertain Significance (VUS)

+Variant of Uncertain Significance (VUS) are also called Variant of Unknown Significance or Unclassified Variant.
 Genetic testing found a DNA change in the CDH1 gene, but it is not known if the change (variant) is capable of causing disease, thus leading to an increased risk of cancer, or if it is a benign variation that has no impact on gene function.
 These kinds of uncertain changes are called variants of uncertain significance (VUS).
 In some cases additional lab testing can be done, and researchers continue to expand the knowledge base about these VUS gene mutations.
 Find out more about Variants of Uncertain Significance (VUS) including how to seek further analysis of a VUS.

 Understand more about the different HDGC families to see where your family fits, and next steps to take.